alunodoisgte/prep/passwords/README.md

 paper that you bring with you to class, or take a picture of it with your phone.
 Don't forget a backup.

+## Never Use “Remember/Save Password”

+Unless you are absolutely sure no one will ever use the computer you are using do *not* use any sort of *remember or save password* option.
+All anyone has to do is inspect element on that password box and change `password` to `text` to see your actual password.
+You have been warned.

 ## [⏫ Google Password Recovery](#)

 **The most important password of all is your Google/Gmail password.**